GeoNode/geonode/README.rst

   of the sample data archive.
 * src/ - where the source code for the actual project lives.
 This is divided up like so:
-    * capra-client/ - the JavaScript/CSS for CAPRA-specific extensions
-      (MyHazard) to the GeoNode core
     * geonode-client/ - the JavaScript/CSS for general apps (the Map editor, search, embedded viewer...)
     * GeoNodePy/ - the Python/Django modules.
-Inside, geonode/ is the "core" and capra/ contains CAPRA-specific extensions.
+Inside, geonode/ is the "core".
     * geoserver-geonode-ext/ - the GeoServer extensions used by the GeoNode.
       Actually, the build script for this project is set up to create a WAR that includes those extensions, not just a bundle with the extension.